M0amin/javaFX-comp/README.md

 # javaFX-comp
-created for compiling and javafx programs using command line.
+created for compiling and running javafx programs using command line.
+## for compilation
+test -c Hello.java

+## for running
+test -r Hello